How we test fridges

-The best appliances will chill to perfect temperatures as soon as you’ve set them up.
-But the worst are way off, leaving food too warm, which might make your food go off more quickly than it should – so you’d need to use a fridge thermometer to get the running temperature right.
+The best fridges will chill to perfect temperatures as soon as you’ve set them up.
+But the worst are way off, leaving food too warm.
+This might make your food go off more quickly than it should – so you’d need to use a fridge thermometer to get the running temperature right.

 How easy is it to use and clean the fridge?